 With such a grim backdrop to begin the season, few outside of North Carolina thought Newton would succeed as a rookie.
 And by succeed, we mean not fall completely flat on his face.
-Many thought Carolina made the right draft choice in Newton if for no other reason than to fill stadium seats and sell jerseys.
+Many thought Carolina made the right draft choice in Newton, if for no other reason, to fill stadium seats and sell jerseys.

 Without question, Newton succeeded.
-He broke a handful of rookie quarterback records, including the most passing yards in a game (432) and a season (4,051), he ran for the most yards as a rookie quarterback (706) and had the most total touchdowns (35), a record held for 63 years.
+He broke a handful of rookie quarterback records, including the most passing yards in a game (432) and a season (4,051).
+He also ran for the most yards as a rookie quarterback (706) and had the most total touchdowns (35) - a record held for 63 years.

-And he did it all without a reference guide in the huddle.
-Chudzinski and Rivera did not allow Newton to use a wristband with a playlist on it as most NFL quarterbacks do.
+Most importantly, he did it all without a reference guide in the huddle.
+Chudzinski and Rivera did not allow Newton to use a wristband with a playlist on it, as most NFL quarterbacks do.

-The 6'5" 245-pound quarterback used his 4.58 40-yard dash speed to take the Panthers from last (in 2010) to fourth (in 2011) in total offense.
-And he did it consistently throughout the season.
-During the first 8 weeks of the season, Newton pass for 11 touchdowns and 9 interceptions.
+The 6'5", 245-pound quarterback used his 4.58 40-yard dash speed to take the Panthers from last (in 2010) to fourth (in 2011) in total offense and did it consistently throughout the season.
+During the first 8 weeks of the season, Newton passed for 11 touchdowns and 9 interceptions.
 Over the last 8 games of the season, the rookie tossed 10 touchdowns and 8 interceptions.
 He showed no decline.

 In fact, Newton improved towards the end of the season.
 Over his final six games of the season, Newton boasted a 108.0 quarterback rating by accounting for 14 total touchdowns and only three interceptions.

-And in 2012, Newton and the Panthers should hold their ground offensively.
-Newton has worked hard on accuracy and improving his touch passes.
-And the improvement is noticeable, according to NFL.com's Daniel Jeremiah.
+In 2012, Newton and the Panthers should hold their ground offensively.
+Newton has worked hard on accuracy and improving his touch passes and the improvement is noticeable, according to NFL.com's Daniel Jeremiah.

-Not only does the organization have, arguably, the best running back tandem in the league, they have added wide receiver Louis Murphy to the ranks.
+Not only does the organization arguably have the best running back tandem in the league, but they also have added wide receiver Louis Murphy to the ranks.
 Murphy was buried on the Oakland Raiders depth chart and will not be able to showcase his speed and talent with the Panthers.

 The cornerstone of Carolina's success in the 2012-13 season, however, will rest with Newton.
-And he is more than capable of providing the offense with the needed foundation to be successful.
+He is more than capable of providing the offense with the needed foundation to be successful.